hashbang/os/README.md

 for a lot of people that have grown to rely on particular apps for their lifestyle.

-To address this consider looking at some of the below alternatives for for popular applications.
+To address this consider looking at some of the below alternatives for popular applications.

 Some things won't have alternatives and in those cases you will have to decide to sideload a specific proprietary APK via Yalp Store or live without that app.